VSD - SoC Design of the PicoRV32 RISCV micro-processor

-- For freshers, this course will make them industry ready and might increase their chances of getting placed or work for tier-1 company.
-Assignment submission is a must
+- For freshers, this course will make them industry ready and might increase their chances of getting placed or work for tier-1 company

 - Knowledge about previous course "VSD - Making the Raven chip: How to design a RISC-V SoC" is nice to have, but not must to have as this course focuses on Physical design concepts, like synthesis, placement, routing, DRC, LVS and tapeout needs

 - Knowledge about clock tree synthesis/STA/custom layout is nice to have and can be taken from existing VSD courses Udemy.
 Take up the courses "VSD - clock tree synthesis", "VSD - Static timing analysis" and "VSD - Custom Layout" on Udemy